IBM/IntelligentCustomerCare-Blog/README.md

 &ensp;

- **Return rate, Average Order value and Previous annual spend** are the analytical insights calculated based on the customer order history.
+ **Return rate, Average Order value and Previous Annual Spend** are the analytical insights calculated based on the customer order history.
 All these insights aid in providing  relevant recommendations for the CSR to take the next best action.
-In the above scenario *Suggest Promo code* is appropriate as the *customer Life Time Value* is high, **Churn** is low, **Return rate** is also low and **Shopper affinity** is high.
+In the above scenario **Suggest Promo code** is appropriate as the *customer Life Time Value* is high, **Churn** is low, **Return rate** is also low and **Shopper affinity** is high.
 The CSR is prompted to retain the customer and influence more sales using a coupon or a promotion to the customer.

 Now, Lets look at how a Call center executive can use simple natural language commands to execute customer transactions across backend systems.
 A **Cancel Order** transaction would involve cancelling the order from the backend Order Management, updating the ERP,  along with other multiple systems of record.
 The Supply Chain business Assistant can enable seamless orchestration of these transactions using one click actions, or natural language commands, making it a breeze for CSRs.